 Open questions

-• Industrial-section H and H entry — direct read needed for Hoffmann, Hayman, Coffee entries.
+• Industrial-section H and H entry — direct read needed for Hoffmann, Hayman, Coffee entries in the 1918 manufacturers’ / directory section.

 Related: Hoffmann-Hayman Coffee Company · William R. Hoffmann · Downtown San Antonio (Korte & Pech) · Saving San Antonio (Fisher) · Library